DaGamerFiles/classic-music/README.md

 2. ~~Same step as above.~~
 3. ~~After you follow the 2nd step, disable the mod and join any server you want.~~

-_**(Due to the new mod reloading system you can't use this in multiplayer for client-side v6.0 alpha unless everyone in your server have the mod)**_
+_**(Due to the new mod reloading system you can't use this in multiplayer for client-side v6.0 unless everyone in your server have the mod)**_

 ## Music List